Table of Contents

 Therefore, technological skills and an understanding of complex programs are essential for logistics managers.
 The candidate must also know that technology can improve competitiveness and operational efficiency.

 They do not need to have programming skills.
 But, they must be able to use their analytical skills to get the best from the system.
-This is needed to make the operations run smoothly.
+This is required to make the operations run smoothly.

 And, if they do not have IT skills, you’ll miss out on opportunities.
 This could be fatal to your business.

 It will thus always remain time-consuming and inaccurate.
-And, that’s not what you would like to have in a logistics manager… right?
+And that’s not what you would like to have in a logistics manager… right?

 #5 Other Important Skills